marcosgvjunior/Biomarker-Guided-scRNA-Seq-Cancer-Attractor-Analysis/README.md

 # Biomarker-Guided scRNA-Seq Cancer Attractor Analysis

 ## Overview
-This repository provides code for a biomarker-guided uncovering of potential cancer attractors given a single-cell RNA sequencing (scRNA-Seq) processed count matrix.
+This repository provides code for a biomarker-guided uncovering of potential cancer attractors given a single-cell RNA sequencing (scRNA-seq) processed count matrix.
 The pipeline executes biomarker-oriented clustering and ellipsoidal statistics to identify high-density regions within the data.
 Further, exploring gene regulatory network (GRN) stochastic dynamics allows for verifying these regions for cancer attractor candidates.
 The output reveals the biomarkers’ potential to identify cancer attractors, the corresponding confidence regions, and clusters’ multistability as potential sources for cancer recurrence.
 This framework complements the biomarkers’ investigation and their potential to define cancer attractors.
 Additionally, it gives essential insights concerning the underlying dynamics driving cancer progression and treatment.

 ## Features
-- Investigate biomarkers' potential of finding  cancer attractors
+- Investigate biomarkers’ potential of finding  cancer attractors
 - Finding parameters conferring specified stability to a GRN dynamics
 - Use of stochastic simulations to refine attractors’ identification
 - Use of stochastic simulations to identify likely multistability